cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_concepts.rst

    Once the interruption completes, the previous invocations will resume correct execution.

-   This definition originates from single-threaded programming environments where the flow of control could be interrupted by an interrupt and transferred to an :abbr:`ISR (interrupt service routine).` Any subroutine used by the ISR that could potentially have been executing when the interrupt was triggered should be reentrant.
+   This definition originates from single-threaded programming environments where the flow of control could be interrupted by an interruption and transferred to an :abbr:`ISR (interrupt service routine).` Any subroutine used by the ISR that could potentially have been executing when the interruption was triggered should be reentrant.

    Reentrancy is distinct from, but closely related to, thread-safety.
 A function can be thread-safe and still not reentrant.
-For example, a function could be wrapped all around with a mutex (which avoids problems in multithreading environments), but, if that function were used in an ISR, it could starve waiting for the first execution to release the mutex.
+For example, a function could be wrapped all around with a mutex, but, if that function were used in an ISR, it could starve waiting for the first execution to release the mutex.
 The key for avoiding confusion is that **reentrant refers to only one thread executing.
-It is a concept from the time when no multitasking operating systems existed.** Rules for reentrancy come following:
+It is a concept from the time when no multitasking operating systems existed.**
+   Rules for reentrancy come following:

       - Reentrant code may not hold any static or global non-constant data.
       - Reentrant code may not modify itself.
-      - Reentrant code may not call non-reentrant computer programs or routines.
+      - Reentrant code may not call non-reentrant routines.

    .. note::

-      The operating system might allow a process to modify its code.
+      The OS might allow a process to modify its code.
       There are various reasons for this (e.g., blitting graphics quickly) but this would cause a problem with reentrancy, since the code might not be the same next time.
 It may, however, modify itself if it resides